storyblok/storyblok-demo-ecommerce-storefront/README.md

 - Route file: `/pages/[...slug].vue`
 - Page File: `storyblok/ecommerce/ProductCategoryPageOverview.vue`

-With headline, description and cols parameter (for setting the number of columns used to list the categories) Loads list of categories from Swell e-commerce.
-Each category links to the Category page
+This page displays a list of categories along with their headlines, descriptions, and the number of columns used to list the categories.
+It loads the list of categories from Shopify, and each category links to its respective Category page.

-### Category page
+### Category Page

 - Slug: `/product-categories/<slug>`
 - Route file: `/pages/[...slug].vue`
-- Page File: not used (components loaded directly from the route file, because it is a "fixed structure")
+- Page File: Not used (components loaded directly from the route file due to a fixed structure).

-#### Category page HERO
+#### Category Page Hero

-Each category on e-commerce has a specific slug.
-For example `style-2`.
-On the front-end the category product slug is used to check the existence of a story.
-If a story (with the category product slug) exists, the story is loaded for rendering the product category page.
+Each eCommerce category has a specific slug (e.g., `style-2`).
+The category product slug is used to check for the existence of a story on the frontend.
+If a story with the category product slug exists, it is loaded to render the product category page.
+If no such story exists, a default category product page is loaded as a fallback.
+This approach allows for the creation of both category product HERO pages and standard category product pages.
-If the story with the category product slug doesn't exist, a category product default page (as a fallback) is loaded.
-In this way, you can have some category product HERO pages and Standard category product pages.

-#### Category page STANDARD
+#### Category Page Standard

-The story with `product-categories/default` is the story for creating the page for product categories with no specific product category specific story.
-Think of the scenario where you have a lot of product categories in the e-commerce catalog but you don't have the editorial effort/team to create all the product categories stories.
-In this way, you can create the default (a basic) one.
+The story with the slug `product-categories/default` serves as a template for creating standard category product pages when specific stories are not available.
+This is useful when you have numerous product categories in your eCommerce catalog, but you lack the editorial resources to create individual stories for each category.

-### Product page
+### Product Page

-Slug: `/products/<slug>`
+- Slug: `/products/<slug>`
-Route file: `/pages/products/[...slug].vue`
+- Route file: `/pages/products/[...slug].vue`
-Page File: not used (components loaded directly from the route file, because it is a "fixed structure")
+- Page File: Not used (components loaded directly from the route file due to a fixed structure).

-#### Product page HERO
+#### Product Page Hero

-Each product on e-commerce has a specific slug.
-For example `watch-001`.
-On the front-end the product slug is used to check the existence of a story.
-If a story (with the product slug) exists, the story is loaded for rendering the product page.
-If the story with the product slug doesn't exist, a product default page (as a fallback) is loaded.
-In this way, you can have some product HERO pages and Standard product pages.
+Similar to category pages, each product in the eCommerce catalog has a specific slug (e.g., `watch-001`).
+The product slug is used to determine whether a corresponding story exists on the frontend.
+If a story with the product slug exists, it is loaded to render the product page.
+Otherwise, a default product page is loaded as a fallback.
+This approach allows for the creation of both product HERO pages and standard product pages.

-#### Product page STANDARD
+#### Product Page Standard

-The story with `products/default` is the story for creating the page for a product with no specific product-specific story.
+The story with the slug `products/default` is the template for creating standard product pages when specific product stories are not available.
+This is particularly useful when you have numerous products in your eCommerce catalog but lack the editorial resources to create individual stories for each product.
-Think of the scenario where you have a lot of products in the e-commerce catalog but you don't have the editorial effort/team to create all the product stories.
-In this way, you can create the default (a basic) one.

 ### Store Finder

-Editorial page with Store component (it is just a list of stores, no maps)
+This editorial page includes a Store component, which is essentially a list of stores (without maps).

 - Slug: `/products/<slug>`
 - Route file: `/pages/products/[...slug].vue`
-- Page File: not used (components loaded directly from the route file, because it is a "fixed structure")
+- Page File: Not used (components loaded directly from

+the route file due to a fixed structure).

-## JS functionality
+## JavaScript Functionality

-### Add to cart

-Add to the Swell Cart the selected product
+### Add to Cart

-See the functions in [the useCart.js file](composables/ecommerce/useCart.js).
+The "Add to Cart" functionality allows users to add selected products to the Shopify Cart.
+Refer to the functions defined in the [useCart.js file](composables/ecommerce/useCart.js) for more details.

 ### Composables

-In the [composable directory](composables/ecommerce/) are listed a set of functions for simplifying the access and management of the Cart, the multilanguage, the path, etc.
+The [composable directory](composables/ecommerce/) contains a collection of functions designed to simplify tasks such as accessing and managing the Cart, handling multilanguage support, managing paths, and more.